-We recognise that staff members and students within the Faculty often have bright ideas about how we can do things better.
+We recognize that staff members and students within the Faculty often have bright ideas about how we can do things better.
 The Justice, Equity, Diversity and Inclusion (JEDI) Fund provides small grants to initiatives in support of our D&I priorities, with specific emphasis on creating an inclusive learning environment.
-For an overview of successful projects from last year’s call, please visit this page.
+For an overview of successful projects from last year’s call, visit this page.

 Who can apply?

 All staff and students in the Faculty of Humanities are welcome to apply to this fund.